 FLOSS means free/libre & open-source software.
-Free/libre means that your software are free/libre to use and to redistribute.
-It came from the spirit of the free software philosophy—commonly licensed under open license likes GNU Public License.
+Free/libre means that your software (includes computer operating-system [OS], programs, applications/apps, plug-ins, and more) are free/libre to use and to redistribute.
+It came from the spirit of the free software philosophy—commonly licensed under open license (likes GNU Public License, MIT License, Creative Commons, etc.).

 . . .

-The first CD bonus was a bootable Linux system.
+The first CD bonus was a bootable Linux OS.
 It was a Mandrake Linux 8.2 (the popular French Linux distribution).
-I attracted at the first sight—when I still learning DOS-based office apps at school.
+I attracted at the first sight—when I still learning DOS-based office apps at school (keyboard days).
 In that time, other pop Linux systems like Knoppix (a popular German distribution after SüSE) and other major distributions have their own glory days.

 Mandrake has been changed to Mandriva, but the development ended in 2011, then forked to Mageia in 2010.
 Another development was OpenMandriva (Russian-based Linux) in 2012.

-After my Mom, a great single fighter (my Dad died in 1408 Hijri)—proud to be their son, bought me a computer as a gift—may Allah Protect & Preserve her, then I tried various Linux distros (like Slackware, Fedora—the open-source after Red Hat, openSUSE—the open-source project after SüSE, etc.) and BSD Unix family (FreeBSD, OpenBSD, and macOS—it is a derivative of BSD Darwin).
+After my Mom, a great single fighter (my Dad died in 1408 Hijri)—proud to be their son, bought me a computer as a gift—may Allah Protect & Preserve her, then I tried various Linux distros (like Slackware, Fedora—the open-source project supported by Red Hat Inc., openSUSE—the open-source project by SüSE, etc.) and BSD Unix family (FreeBSD, OpenBSD, and macOS—it is a derivative of BSD Darwin).

 SüSE Linux is awesome before I finished my senior high school study.
 But later, I use Slackware & OpenBSD/FreeBSD.
 I still have a prolong engagement with Slackware & BSDs than others.
-Actually, BSDs (Darwin—an Apple’s macOS—& FreeBSD) used on a daily basis at current for various office tasks, but please do not ask me to not using Slackware, OpenBSD, or other FLOSS systems.
+Actually, BSDs (Darwin—an Apple’s macOS—& FreeBSD) used on a daily basis more at current for various office tasks.
+But, any opportunities around us today, any access tools can be used to, so I still challenging myself with Slackware, FreeBSD or OpenBSD, and/or other FLOSS systems—on other machines (virtually or natively).

 Unix inspired others (BSD, Linux kernel-based)

-Unix (or UNIX; derived from AT&T Unix) created and developed by Ken Thompson, Dennis Ritchie, and others, at the Bell Labs research centre.
-Ken & Dennis are the founder of C programming language, the mother-tongue of common computer languages.
+Unix (or UNIX; derived from AT&T Unix) created and developed by Ken Thompson, Dennis Ritchie, and others, at the Bell Labs research center.
+Ken & Dennis are the founder of C programming language, the mother-tongue of common computer languages today.
 Yes, Unix is based on pure C, and the philosophy development is simply based on POSIX standardization.

 Time flies, many people or organizations created the derivative and/or the clone of Unix.
 From Berkeley, we knew Berkeley Software Distribution (BSD), then released the core of FreeBSD, Darwin (the base of the first OS X/macOS), NetBSD/OpenBSD, and others.
 One of the Linux distros that following the way of Unix is Slackware.